Self-Normalizing Foundation Model for Enhanced Multi-Omics Data Analysis in Oncology: Materials and Methods

-Dropout is a regularization technique that randomly sets a fraction of input units to zero during training to prevent overfitting.
-Alpha dropout is a modified version of traditional dropout regularization, specifically designed to preserve the self-normalizing property of SELU activations.
-Alpha Dropout applies a dropout mask to the activations during training, scaled by a factor that ensures the mean and variance of the activations remain unchanged.
-This scaling factor is computed based on the dropout rate and the SELU parameters ($\lambda$ and $\alpha$).
+Dropout, a regularization method that randomly sets a fraction of input units to zero during training, prevents overfitting.
+Alpha-Dropout, a modified version of traditional dropout, is designed to maintain the self-normalizing property of SELU activations.
+It applies a dropout mask during training, scaled to ensure the mean and variance of activations remain stable.
+The scaling factor is computed based on the dropout rate and the SELU parameters ($\lambda$ and $\alpha$).
 Alpha-Dropout is mathematically defined as: